 Ohio Menacing Charges

 It’s important to take even misdemeanor prosecutions seriously.
-Just because a crime is not a felony does not mean that it doesn’t come with serious repercussion.
+Just because a crime is not a felony does not mean that it doesn’t come with serious repercussions.
 Fight back with us at your side!

-There are several types of menacing charges that includes:
+There are several types of menacing charges that include: